 - Live like an unapologetic slob.
 I am going to be swimming in a pool of clothes this weekend.
 And sleeping with them on my bed as well.
 Not touch dishes at all.
 Take out trash if I really really must.
-I can be a slob par excellence and will be putting a stellar show.
+I can be a slob par excellence and will be putting on a stellar show.

 - Go to the gym.
-Okay, I’d like to think that I will.
+Okay, I’d like to at least think that I will.
 And you can let that pass without calling me out on it.
 Seriously, what do you get from pushing me out of my happy place?

 - Not get into trouble.
 Or sick.
 Or lock myself out.
 I wouldn’t know who to call, and even if I did, they wouldn’t understand a thing I say.
 ‘Aur na seekho German‘ I can almost hear Mother India saying in the background…